Arborist Memorial

 What are the first stages in the process of replanting a tree?

-Preparing the location, choosing a tree that is in good health, drilling a hole that is appropriate, planting the tree, watering it, mulching it, and providing continuing care and maintenance are all activities that are included in the process.
+Preparing the location, choosing a tree that is in good health, drilling an appropriate hole, planting the tree, watering it, mulching it, and providing continuing care and maintenance are all activities that are included in the process.

 What are the reasons why replacing trees is so vital for the ecology?